paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-002-alaska.md

 Section 361, act July 3, 1926, ch.
 745, § 2, 44 Stat.
 822, which authorized the Secretary of the Interior to perform any and all acts necessary to carry into effect the provisions of section 360, was transferred to [section 687c–1 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section687c–1&num=0&edition=prelim).

 Section 362, act May 1, 1936, ch.
 254, § 1, 49 Stat.
-1250, which called for the application to the Territory of certain statutes dealing with the conservation of Indian lands and allowed the organization of groups of Indians not recognized as bands or tribes, was transferred to [section 473a of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section473a&num=0&edition=prelim), Indians.
+1250, which called for the application to the Territory of certain statutes dealing with the conservation of Indian lands and allowed the organization of groups of Indians not recognized as bands or tribes, was transferred to [section 473a of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section473a&num=0&edition=prelim), Indians, prior to editorial reclassification and renumbering as [section 5119 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5119&num=0&edition=prelim).

 <a id="section-363"></a>